Skip to content

 / hl Public

-A fast and powerful log viewer and processor that translates JSON or logfmt logs into a pretty human-readable format.
+A fast and powerful log viewer and processor that translates JSON logs or logfmt logs into a pretty human-readable format.

 License